radhakrishnan-wavemaker/docs/website/blog/2020-12-15-certificate-pinning.md

 Certificate pinning is an additional layer of security which protects communication between client and server, The Standard HTTPS verifies whether the connection is secure but It will not verify whether the server is the correct one.

+We will never known whether we are communicating with the actual server or a intercepted server.

 ![MITM](/learn/assets/mitmdiagram.png)

 #### What Certificate Pinning offers
 Standard HTTPS checks only whether the connection is secure.
 Along with the HTTPS, we use certificate pinning which will verify "Server has the known certificate"

-The application will have the pinned certificate which is the known certificate, During all communication between the client and server we will expect server's certificate should match with the pinned certificate.
+The application will have the pinned certificate which is the known certificate, During all the communication between the client and server we will expect server's certificate should match with the pinned certificate.

 ![MITM](/learn/assets/nomitmdiagram.png)